 a.
 Open Space - There shall be an open space component to every housing for older persons development.
-At least forty (40) percent of the total tract area must be set aside as permanently protected open space for low-impact recreation, conservation, agriculture or forestry-related uses.
-No more than 45% of the required open space can consist of wetlands or slopes exceeding 25%. (same requirement as for open space developments)
+At least twenty (20) percent of the total tract area must be set aside as permanently protected open space for low-impact recreation, conservation, agriculture or forestry-related uses.
+No more than 45% of the required open space can consist of wetlands or slopes exceeding 25%.
 At least fifty (50) percent of the required open space area shall be available and managed for the passive or active recreational activities of the residents.
 This area may consist of walking trails, informal meeting areas, gardens, active recreation areas, or other recreational amenities.

-The open space shall be either conveyed to an association of unit owners in the development, or, where the Planning Board finds it in the public interest, this land may be conveyed to the Town (subject to approval of the voters at Town Meeting) or shall be permanently protected in other suitable ways which would ensure the continued use and maintenance of the land for its intended purpose.
+The open space shall be either conveyed to an association of unit owners in the development, or, where the Planning Board finds it in the public interest, this land may be conveyed to the Town or shall be permanently protected in other suitable ways which would ensure the continued use and maintenance of the land for its intended purpose.